elseu/AwsResourceScheduler/README.md

 - 2 ENV  ENV:LEARNING and ENV:TESTING using commit message in github actions too
     - PREPRD coming soon
 - To Install everything from scratch use infra_deploy first, and then DashBoard_update_setup.
+- default App user : dashboard
+- To find Default user Pwd: See output of Github Action step "Install puppeteer jest and exec test" You can find process.env.DASHBOARD_PWD parameters.